 Cardio: Standing Jumps

 While the focus of Pilates is strength training, you'll get some cardio in with moves like this.
 Stand with your belly pulled in and your arms overhead.
-Exhale and lower your head, bending the knees and swinging the arms back.
-Inhale and jump up with straight legs, reaching the arms overhead.
+Inhale and lower your head, bending the knees and swinging the arms back.
+Exhale and jump up with straight legs, reaching the arms overhead.
 Land with the knees slightly bent and return quickly to starting position.
 Do 8-10 reps at a rapid pace.
 You should be out of breath when you finish.